 After the soup has simmered for a while, add in your cream cheese, and stir until melted.
 At this point, add more Frank's red hot sauce, salt, and pepper to taste.

-Now just top the buffalo chicken chili with your toppings of choice, and dig in!
+Now, just ladle into bowls and serve with your toppings of choice, and dig in!

 Honestly?
 Yes, but it's also just right.
 To be honest, most of the recipes we share on our website are a bit spicy!
 We always season from the heart, and our heart screams for spice.
 Both Chamere and I are spice enthusiasts, with Chamere being on the more extreme end of "I will order the hottest thing on the menu just to do it" type.
 We will say we can provide you a few tips to lower the heat level, as well as provide you with a range of how much Frank's Red Hot Sauce to use.